klum-dsl/klum-ast/wiki/Validation.md

 # Manual validation

-Instances can be exempt from running automaticall by using the `manualValidation(boolean)` method.
+Instances can be exempt from running automatically by using the `manualValidation(boolean)` method.